Wiski-ai/Wifi-Ethical-hack-software/README.md

 ## Usage Examples

-* `--dry-run` : simulate actions only (no network frames sent).
+* `--dry-run` : simulate operations only (no network frames sent).
-* `--capture-handshake` : capture WPA/WPA2/3 handshake to local file (requires monitor mode and appropriate permissions).
+* `--capture-handshake` : authentication exchange capture (see module documentation / --help).
-* `--deauth [--force]` : send deauthentication frames.
-Requires `--i-have-written-permission` and interactive confirmation; disabled in default builds or in public releases unless `--force` and explicit permission flags present.
+* `--deauth [--force]` : controlled disruption testing (see module documentation / --help).

-*Examples may vary by script.
-See the tool's in-file `--help` output for full flags.*
+See module documentation (`--help`) for full flags and behavior.
+For setup details and device-specific steps refer to `INSTALL.md`.

 ---